-Outside the laboratory, Keith is interested and participates in a broad range of activities where scientists can play an important role.
+Outside the laboratory, I am interested and participate in a broad range of activities where scientists can play an important role.
 I was a member of the Young Global Leaders which is a sub-group of the World Economic Forum and has participated in the annual meeting at Davos Switzerland (2005, 2007, 2008).
-Keith has lectured at the Museum of Modern Art and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.
+I have lectured at the Museum of Modern Art, participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.

-Keith enjoys hiking, backpacking (California, Alaska, Wyoming, New Mexico, Arizona) landscape photography, and piloting gliders cross country.
+I enjoy hiking, backpacking (California, Alaska, Wyoming, New Mexico, Arizona) landscape photography, and piloting gliders cross country.
 I currently fly a DG303 and my current personal records are: altitude: 27,300'(gps), distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial One-Lennie.
 My goal for the 2019 season is a 750km declared flight in the Owens Valley.

 For some examples of the photographs: